 “That a war of extermination will continue to be waged between the races until the Indian race becomes extinct must be expected,” he told legislators in the second state of the state address in 1851.
 “While we cannot anticipate this result but with painful regret, the inevitable destiny of the race is beyond the power or wisdom of man to avert.”

 Burnett didn’t just refuse to avert such a conflict—he egged it on.
 He set aside state money to arm local militias against Native Americans.
 The state, with the help of the U.S. Army, started assembling a massive arsenal.
 These weapons were then given to local militias, who were tasked with killing native people.

 State militias raided tribal outposts, shooting and sometimes scalping Native Americans.
 Soon, local settlers began to do the killing themselves.
 Local governments put bounties on Native American heads and paid settlers for stealing the horses of the people they murdered.

 “By demonstrating that the state would not punish Indian killers, but instead reward them,”writes historian Benjamin Madley, “militia expeditions helped inspire vigilantes to kill at least 6,460 California Indians between 1846 and 1873.”
 The U.S Army also joined in the killing, Madley notes, killing at least 1,600 native Californians.

-Today, despite all odds, California has the United States’ largest Native American population and ishome to 109 federally recognized tribes.
+Today, despite all odds, California has the United States’ largest Native American population and is home to 109 federally recognized tribes.
 But the state’s treatment of native peoples during its founding days—and the role the slaughter of Native Americans played in establishing California’s prosperity—is little known today.
-California has never apologized for the genocide it carried out against its indigenous residents.
+California only apologized for the genocide it carried out against its indigenous residents in 2019.